Malagasy is the first language, French is the business language and the use of English is increasing in many hotels.

 Don’t forget that in the airport departure lounge, you will need hard currency – US dollars or Euros.

-There are no compulsory health requirements at present, unless you are arriving from East Africa, when a yellow fever certificate is required.
-Note that AIDS is widespread in Madagascar.
+There are no compulsory health requirements at present, unless you are arriving from certain East African countries, when a yellow fever certificate is required.
+Note that syphilis is widespread in Madagascar.

 Madagascar is in a malaria zone so precautions, including anti-malaria tablets and insect repellent, are imperative.
 We advise visitors to wear light, long sleeve shirts and trousers as avoiding mosquito bites makes good sense.

 We recommend that visitors take a generous supply of wet wipes and use them after handling currency to reduce the risk of digestive upsets.

 Never drink un-purified water.
 Bottled water is available almost everywhere.
 People planning a camping trip, or those conscious of re-cycling issues, should take water purification tablets.
 Avoid ice cream and local yoghurt.
 Peel all fruit before eating it.

 The strong rays of the African sun can cause severe burns and sunstroke in just a few hours, so always take sensible precautions (eg light clothing that keeps you covered, a sun hat, sunglasses and sun block).